-Commercial General Liability\$20 milli IUII
+Commercial General Liability \$20 million

-Automobile Liability ion
+Automobile Liability \$20 million

-Uninsured Motorist \$50,0 000
+Uninsured Motorist. \$50,000

-Automobile Physical Damage
+Automobile Physical Damage (Actual Cash Value)

 Under the provisions of the Virginia Workers' Compensation Act, the Alexandria Transit Company has secured the payment of Virginia compensation benefits and employers' liability coverage with the Virginia Municipal Group Self-Insurance Association (VMGSIA).
 VMGSIA is a public entity risk pool providing a comprehensive workers' compensation insurance program to Virginia municipalities and other local government entities.
 In addition to insurance coverage, the program provides risk management services with emphasis on loss control and claims administration.
 The Alexandria Transit Company pays an annual premium to VMGSIA for workers' compensation coverage.
 VMGSIA is self-sustaining through member premiums and will reinsure for claims in excess of \$5.0 million.
 Each member's premium is determined through an actuarial analysis based upon the individual member's experience and number of employees.
 In FY 2023, the Alexandria Transit Company paid an annual premium of \$0.3 million for participation in this pool.